TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 74/Psalms 74.8.md

 ---

-They said in their heart, Let us make havoc of them altogether: They have burned up all the synagogues of God in the land.
+They said in their heart, "We will crush them completely."
+They have burned up all the places in the land where God was worshiped.